 Polzer, Jeff, Patricia Satterstrom, Lisa Kwan, Wannawiruch Wiruchnipawan, and Marina Miloslavsky.
 "Thin Slices of Groups."

-Paper presented at the Society of Personality and Social Psychology Conference, Long Beach, CA, USA, February 28, 2015.
+Paper presented at the Society of Personality and Social Psychology Conference, Long Beach, CA, February 28, 2015.
 View Details

 Perceiving Collaborative Potential